havvarsla/week00-world-news/README.md

 - Open your _Terminal_.
 - Go to your _Desktop_.
 - Create a folder named _it-course_.
-- Fork this repo here.
+- Fork this repo here (this will create a new repo in your github account).
-- Clone the repo into this new folder from your *new repo*.
+- Clone the repo into this new folder from your *new repo* in your account.
 - Open the new folder within VS Code.
 - Create a new branch named _new-branch_.
 - Open the new folder within _VS Code_.
 Do your fixes, commit and push.